Skip to main content

 Ignacio Galán

-"We should not go through life destroying, but rather building a better world, which involves aspects such as the fight against climate change, more equal opportunities and social justice as the basis of our relation."
+"We should not go through life destroying, but rather building a better world – one that involves fighting climate change, creating more equal opportunities and making social justice the foundation of our relationships."

 Ignacio Galán